NLnetLabs/unbound-manual/source/getting-started/installation.rst

 Building and compiling Unbound yourself ensures that you have the latest version and all the compile-time options you desire.

-..
-Ref to Compiling, Setup and Remote Control Setup (page index?)

 Installing with a package manager
 =================================

 Most package managers maintain a version of Unbound, although this version can be outdated if this package has not been updated recently.
-If you like to upgrade to the latest version, we recommend :ref:`building Unbound yourself<compiling>`.
+If you like to upgrade to the latest version, we recommend :ref:`compiling Unbound yourself<Building from source/Compiling>`.

-..
-FIX REF

 Ubuntu 20.04.1 LTS